Where to Find Silver

-83 mapped silver spots across 12 U.S. states.
+83 mapped silver spots across 13 regions.
+Pick a region for its local guide, or browse every spot by country below.
 Native silver and silver-bearing minerals turn up in old mining-district dumps in Colorado, Idaho, Nevada, and Michigan.
 Most modern collecting is on dumps and tailings rather than in active veins.

 Silver rockhounding FAQ

-Where is the best place to find silver in the U.S.?+
+Where is the best place to find silver?+

 Nevada, Utah, Montana have the highest concentrations of silver in this list.
-Each state's quality and access varies — open the linked state pages for a detailed view.
+Quality and access vary by area, so open the linked region pages for a detailed view.

 How many silver rockhounding spots does RockHoundR track?+

-83 mapped spots across 12 states.
+83 mapped spots across 13 regions.
 The app keeps these on a map alongside your private finds.

 Can I legally collect silver on public land?+

-Casual hand collecting of common rocks and minerals like silver is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
+In the U.S., casual hand collecting of common rocks and minerals like silver is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
 National parks, most state parks, and tribal land are off-limits.
-Always check with the managing agency before a trip.
+Rules differ by country and region, so always check with the managing agency before a trip.

 How do I identify silver in the field?+